 Kym left Shaker Heights, Ohio, graduated from Fisk University and then moved to Hollywood with only $50 to her name.

 Hollywood didn’t come knocking, so Whitley went to try and knock down the door herself.
 Her journey began as a substitute teacher in Compton, a working class city with a troubled history.
-It is known as the birthplace of gangsta rap.
+It’s also known as the birthplace of legendary hip hop group, NWA.

 “As I was teaching, I would find one parent who would say, ‘Would you teach my child to read over the summer’ or ‘my little girl is out of hand, she is not listening to me’ and then I would take that little girl, so it started then,” Whitely said.

 That ability to reach youth moved Whitely to invite young people to her home to mentor them, something her mother did when she was child.

 She got a few of her fellow comedians to help with something she called Comics for Kids.
 They even hosted a sleep over, where they gave each child the most popular thing to have that time, a Sony Walkman.

 Little did she know she was changing lives with every sleepover she hosted.